Creativity and Adventure at Open Minds

 Creative and adventurous pursuits both require risk-evaluation, innovation, perseverance, and originality and both give rise to the sense of euphoria that follows the successful completion of a challenging task that takes us out of our comfort zone.
 Like outdoor adventures, creativity also has numerous well-documented benefits; helping to mitigate mental health problems, overcome trauma, improve our sense of self-worth, and even boost our immune system.

 Given the list of benefits and its applications to the world of work, it is no surprise that an ability to think creatively is championed as one of the most important skills for young people to learn by organisations such as UNESCO and the World Economic Forum.

 Creativity and Adventure in Education

 Participation in a summer programme provides a perfect opportunity for students to step out of their comfort zone and take some creative and adventurous risks.
 The unfamiliar setting, the potential language barrier, the range of new activities on offer and the opportunity to collaborate with classmates combine to create an ideal environment to reap the rewards of an education that incorporates creativity and adventure into daily life at the camp.
-The possibilities of this style of teaching can be found at Marlborough College Open Minds, with our residential summer courses for teenagers that provide an example of the lasting beneficial effects of a creative and adventurous education in action.
+The possibilities of this style of teaching can be found at Open Minds, with our residential summer courses for teenagers that provide an example of the lasting beneficial effects of a creative and adventurous education in action.

 The student-centred courses of morning tuition is built around the study of weekly modules, leading into a collaborative class project that provides students with opportunities to debate, develop their critical-thinking skills, take part in performances, and explore a wide range of topics from fresh perspectives.